Accelerating parameter estimation for parameterized tests of general relativity with gravitational-wave observations: Conclusions

 We performed a comprehensive injection campaign to establish the reliability of the acceleration technique.
 For GR-consistent simulated signals, parameter estimation yields posteriors centered on zero for all TIGER coefficients, with no statistical difference in recoveries between the $\chi=10$ and $\chi=50$ binning schemes (c.f.
 Fig.~\ref{fig:violin_plot_comparison_GR_runs.pdf}).
 Accelerated parameter estimation with one TIGER coefficient at a time completes in about 10 hours for $\chi=10$ and about 16 hours for $\chi=50$ on 12 cores.
 For non-GR injections, posteriors peak at the injected values across coefficients on similar computational timescales (c.f.
 Fig.~\ref{fig:Non_posterior_comparison_paper.pdf}).
-However, we identified a parameter-specific caveat: at $\chi=10$, $d\chi_{-2}$ shows bias, while $\chi=50$ recovers it accurately.
-This informs a practical guideline to use $\chi=50$ when constraining the $-1$PN term, at current detector sensitivities, and to reserve $\chi=100$ for very conservative analyses.
+However, we identified a parameter-specific caveat: with the $\chi=10$ binning scheme, $d\chi_{-2}$ posterior shows biased recovery, while $\chi=50$ recovers it accurately.
+This suggests a practical guideline to use $\chi=50$ when constraining the $-1$PN term, at current detector sensitivities, and to reserve $\chi=100$ for very conservative analyses.

 To probe the XG regime, we analyzed a simulated BBH in Cosmic Explorer sensitivity with an injected deviation $d\chi_{3}=-0.1$ over 5–2048 Hz and SNR about 450.
 With $\chi=50$, the posterior yields $d\chi_{3}=-0.100^{+0.002}_{-0.002}$ in less than a day of computation (c.f.
 Fig.~\ref{fig:CE_dchi3_posterior_plot.pdf}).
 This demonstrates that full Bayesian TIGER inference, accelerated with relative binning, is feasible for XG-like duration signals that are otherwise intractable with traditional parameter inference techniques.